epi052/recon-pipeline/.github/pull_request_template.md

 - [ ] Code is in its own branch
 - [ ] Branch name is related to the PR contents
 - [ ] PR targets master
-- [ ] Option to squash commits is checked

 ## Static analysis checks
 - [ ] All python files are formatted using black